 If barking is sudden, happens at night in a senior dog, or comes with disorientation, pain signs, or appetite changes, schedule a veterinary check.

-What the bark sounds like can help
+What the bark sounds like adds context

 Sound alone is not enough, but it becomes useful when paired with posture and recovery.